 The stated purpose of USDA’s loan program is to “bolster the availability of private credit” for rural businesses.
 Like any form of financing, though, USDA loans (formerly known as USDA Business and Industry Loans, or B&I Loans) are a great option for some but aren’t beneficial to others.
 To help you decide if a USDA business loan is right for you, we’ve assembled this list of pros and cons.

 What Are the Benefits and Drawbacks of USDA Business Loans?

 1. Relatively Easy Access to Capital for Rural Businesses

 If you own a business that operates in a rural area, you may know how difficult it is to obtain a loan.
-Rural areas are often the hardest hit during economic downturns and banks are wary of this.
-However, if you can get a USDA guarantee, lenders are far more likely to extend a business loan.
+Rural communities are often the hardest hit during economic downturns and banks are wary of this.
+However, if you can get a USDA guarantee, lenders are far more likely to extend a small business loan.
 Just keep in mind that, to qualify, your project or business must be in an area that is not a city or town with a population of 50,000 or more.

 2. Many Types of Businesses Are Eligible for USDA Loan Guarantees

 Although your business must be in a certain area to qualify, there are few restrictions on the type of business that’s eligible for a USDA loan.
 Cooperatives, non-profits, for-profit businesses, public bodies, individuals, and federally recognized tribes may all be eligible.

 That said, if you’re an individual you’ll have to be an American citizen or currently live in the U.S. after having been admitted legally.
 Also, if the loan is for a private entity, you must show that the funds will stay in the U.S. and that they’ll be used to create or save jobs for U.S. residents.